YunYouJun/star-markdown-css/README.md

 pnpm
 # start dev
 pnpm dev
-# You can see in http://localhost:2333
+# You can see in http://localhost:3333
-# Custom port in gulpfile.js about 'browser-sync'
 ```

 ### Build